srfoster/socratic-coding/meta-coders-landing-page/README.md

 **Master** Cool.
 Pick a part that you want to look more like the wireframe.
 You're the question asker in this dialogue.
 I just assign work.

+> **Apprentice** Whoops.
+I lost my question between commits.
+Here it is: I noticed the apostrophe's are printing strangely: "We teach kids coding the â€œmetaâ€ way."
+Is there a fix for that?
+Also, I'd like to add 3 bootstrap cards in the 2nd jumbotron.

 </details>

  </details>